 Airbags are designed to inflate only once.
 After an airbag inflates, you will need some new parts for the airbag system.
 If you do not get them, the airbag system will not be there to help protect you in another crash.
-A new system will include airbag modules and possibly other parts.
-The service manual for the vehicle covers the need to replace other parts.
+A new system will include airbag modules and possibly

-- The vehicle has a crash sensing and diagnostic module which records information after a crash.
-See Vehicle Data Recording and Privacy ⇒ 359 and Event Data Recorders ⇒ 359. - Let only qualified technicians work on the airbag systems.
+- other parts.
+The service manual for the vehicle covers the need to replace other parts. - Let only qualified technicians work on the airbag systems.
 Improper service can mean that an airbag system will not work properly.
 See your dealer for service.